laurenlien/Exp-91-FTIR/README.md

 ## Scripts

-### Script A — Cross-Instrument Comparison (KBr/LN-MCT-B vs ZnSe/TE-MCT-A, or Agilent vs Bruker)
+### Script 1 — Cross-Instrument Comparison (KBr/LN-MCT-B vs ZnSe/TE-MCT-A, or Agilent vs Bruker)
 **What it does**
 Reads `.csv` spectra from Agilent (KKT/Raw) and Bruker (KKT/Raw); infers wavenumber & absorbance columns; cleans filenames into `SampleID` and `MatchID`; interpolates each spectrum to a common wavenumber grid; pairs Agilent ↔ Bruker per `MatchID`; then computes:
 - Pearson correlation (*r*)